The Best of Oahu – Hawaii in 7 Days | A Travel Itinerary

 We recommend staying in Waikiki so you can be where all the action is, though if you want a more relaxing vibe, head up to the North Shore.
 We also suggest hiring a car, which makes it much easier to get to all the best places, and there are plenty of cheap and convenient options both at the airport and in Honolulu.

-Here are some suggestions for spending a week in the Hawaiian island of Oahu!
+Here are some suggestions featuring some of the best sights and iconic attractions in Oahu – Hawaii, for spending a week in the Hawaiian island of Oahu!

 Day 1 – Waikiki

 Open up your eyes on your first day in paradise, and get ready to ease into island life with a relaxing wander around beautiful Waikiki.
 Depending on where you are staying, make your way down to the waterfront and walk along the famous beach, have a swim, or take advantage of one of the many kiosks that offer beach lounges, stand up paddle boards or surf boards for hire.
 Also, consider getting a portable inflatable dock to increase the fun quotient.
 Make sure you keep an eye out for fish, turtles and even seals, who are known to frequent the beach (apparently they don’t mind the crowds!).

 Once you’re full of sun and sea (never!), venture one street in to Kalakaua Avenue, which has all the shopping, markets, bars and restaurants anyone could need.
 This bustling street is the hub of Waikiki, and is often busy even late at night.
 Take your time exploring, visit one of the famous ‘ABC Stores’, say hello to the statue of Duke Paoa Kahanamoku (the man responsible for bringing surfing to the world) and enjoy the relaxed vibes of the open shopping centres, markets, restaurants and bars dotted along the main strip.